 The field of global health is at a crossroads.
 While great advances have been made, vexing problems persist.
 Breakthrough vaccines save many lives but vaccine hesitancy is on the rise globally.
 Highly effective HIV/AIDS treatments are broadly available, yet cultural factors such as stigma prevent many HIV patients from taking the medication.
 New research shows that simply introducing healthcare to underserved communities is not enough — low quality care actually does more harm than good.
 And we knew the next pandemic would arrive, yet many nations (regardless of their GDP) are woefully underprepared for it.
 At the same time, rising meta-issues such as climate change, urbanization, migration, and aging all increasingly impact the health of people and communities around the globe.

-At HGHI, we pioneer the next generation of global health research, education, and policy translation to help address persistent and new challenges in global health.
-We think that what has worked in the past will not be enough to create a better future; that we need to do better translating research into policy and scaling up; and that the crucial work of health workers, clinicians, and public health experts needs engagement and commitment from many other sectors to solve the multifaceted problems that stand in the way of sustainable health for people and the planet.
+At HGHI, we pioneer the next generation of global health education, programs, and policy translation to help address persistent and new challenges in global health.
+What has worked in the past will not be enough to create a better future.
+We need to do better translating research into policy and scaling up.
+We believe that the crucial work of health workers, clinicians, and public health experts needs engagement and commitment from other sectors if we are to solve the multifaceted problems that stand in the way of sustainable health for people and the planet.